aquasecurity/aqua-aws/terraform/README.md

 Note that in your environment, you'll probably have a different process.
 For example, some shops use a tool called [saml2aws](https://github.com/Versent/saml2aws) with an identity provider such as [JumpCloud](https://jumpcloud.com/) because they have multple AWS accounts running production services.

-Now that you have your AWS profile configured, run the following `init` command.
-Note that I have snipped out much of the output for brevity:
+Now that you have your AWS profile configured, run the following `terraform init` command.

+Note that I have snipped out much of the output for brevity and this command might take a few minutes to complete the first time:

 ```
 jeremyturner: terraform init -backend-config="aquacsp-infrastructure.config"
 Initializing modules...
-- module.asg
-  Found version 2.11.0 of terraform-aws-modules/autoscaling/aws on registry.terraform.io
-  Getting source "terraform-aws-modules/autoscaling/aws"
+Downloading terraform-aws-modules/autoscaling/aws 3.4.0 for asg-gateway...
-- module.db
+- asg-gateway in .terraform/modules/asg-gateway/terraform-aws-modules-terraform-aws-autoscaling-07426a1
-  Found version 1.31.0 of terraform-aws-modules/rds/aws on registry.terraform.io
-  Getting source "terraform-aws-modules/rds/aws"
 <snip>
 Initializing the backend...

 Successfully configured the backend "s3"!
 Terraform will automatically
 use this backend unless the backend configuration changes.

+Initializing provider plugins...
+- Checking for available provider plugins...
+- Downloading plugin for provider "random" (hashicorp/random) 2.2.1...
 <snip>
 Terraform has been successfully initialized!

+You may now begin working with Terraform.
+Try running "terraform plan" to see
+any changes that are required for your infrastructure.
+All Terraform commands
+should now work.
 <snip>
 ```

-Now run the `plan` command:
+Now run the `terraform plan` command:

 ```
 jeremyturner: terraform plan